hapax/hapax.github.io/assets/benford.md

 S_N \to \mathcal{N}(0, 1).
 $$

-The proofs tend are highly technical, but we can give a heuristic flavour for them, since they proceed more or less as the proof above, up to all the technicalities.
+The proofs are highly technical, but we can give a heuristic flavour for them, since they proceed more or less as the proof above, up to all the technicalities.
 We can define the characteristic function $S_N$ as before, and note